Yefrosinya Zenkova: World War II activities

-After the German invasion of the Soviet Union in the summer of 1941 Zenkova initially worked in civil defense activities, rescuing people from collapsed buildings and removing unexploded ordnances from streets and rooftops.
-When the city was surrounded by enemy forces she did not leave immediately as she was helping other people with the evacuation.
-When she tried to escape the city for Soviet-controlled territory she was detained by the Germans but managed to escape their custody.
+After the German invasion of the Soviet Union in the summer of 1941, Zenkova initially worked in civil defense activities, rescuing people from collapsed buildings and removing unexploded ordnances from streets and rooftops.
+When the city was surrounded by enemy forces, she did not leave immediately, as she was helping other people with the evacuation.
+When she tried to escape the city for Soviet-controlled territory, she was detained by the Germans but managed to escape their custody.
 She then ran away on a week-long journey to the small village where she was born.
 Not long after arriving in her hometown of Ushaly, German forces took control of the area and began seizing the villagers' property, especially food and livestock.
-While she wanted to join the ranks of the partisan detachment named after Kliment Voroshilov, which her brother was a member of, but in March 1942 she was asked by the detachment's commissar to form a Komsomol cell near the strategically important railroad junction in Obol, five kilometers away from Ushaly to provide them with information on German military activities in the area.
-Zenkova agreed and the commissar gave her a list of people to recruit and leaflets to spread among them.
+While she was eager to join the ranks of the partisan detachment named after Kliment Voroshilov, which her brother was a member of, but in March 1942, she was asked by the detachment's commissar to form a Komsomol cell near the strategically important railroad junction in Obol, five kilometers away from Ushaly to provide them with information on German military activities in the area.
+Zenkova agreed, and the commissar gave her a list of people to recruit and leaflets to spread among them.
 With herself being only 18 years old at the time of forming the organization as well as many of the new recruits being even younger teenagers, with the youngest member being only 15, the group came to be known as the "Young Avengers".
-In August 1943 one of the group's members, 17-year-old Zinaida Portnova, managed to get a job working at the kitchen of a German mess hall, and subsequently poisoned the soup that was being prepared, killing dozens of enemy soldiers.
+In August 1943, one of the group's members, 17-year-old Zinaida Portnova, managed to get a job working in the kitchen of a German mess hall, and subsequently poisoned the soup that was being prepared, killing dozens of enemy soldiers.